VerveWireless/Verve-iOS-SDK/README.md

 to set the VC that will show the ad.

 ### Loading a Rewarded Video Ad
 To load an Rewarded Video Ad call `+ (void)loadRewardedAdForZone:(nullable NSString *)zone;` and pass in the desired zone.
 Only one ad per zone will be loaded.
-A nil or NULL zone will be treated as an empty string.

 Once an ad is ready to be shown, the delegate function `- (void)onRewardedAdReadyForZone:(NSString *)zone;` will be called.